Heartland of Moline

 If you or a relative have suffered harm in an abusive or negligent nursing home, you need the experts on your side.
 Levin & Perconti handle all types of nursing home abuse cases and are nationally recognized experts in nursing home abuse law.
 We will guide you every step of the way and fight for your rights.

 To date, we’ve won over $160 million in settlements and verdicts for our clients.
-If you’re ready to win the justice you deserve, click or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.
+If you’re ready to win the justice you deserve, contact us online or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.

 Disclaimer: The above health inspection findings are taken from public records kept and published by Medicare and the state of Illinois and are not complete.
 Levin & Perconti cannot confirm that this page’s content includes the latest information available.
 Any corrections or additions made to these public records after publication of this page will not be found here.
 For the most up-to-date information, visit www.il.gov or medicare.gov.
 This page is a legal advertisement and informational resource for visitors and is not endorsed by the named facility or any government agency.
 Levin & Perconti does not have any affiliation with the named facility.